Scott Patterson: Acting career

-In 1993, Patterson was slated to play the lead in Castle Rock's Little Big League opposite Sela Ward.
-The producers recast the role at the last minute with Revenge of the Nerds star Timothy Busfield, opting to offer Patterson the role of Mike McGrevey.

 Patterson completed filming the leading role in the feature film Her Best Move, directed by Norm Hunter and co-starring Lisa Darr.
 He also appeared on the big screen in Little Big League, with Jason Robards, and in Three Wishes, with Patrick Swayze and Mary Elizabeth Mastrantonio.
-He also appeared in the independent films Highway 395 and Rhapsody in Bloom with Penelope Ann Miller and Ron Silver, Boys of Abu Ghraib with Sean Astin, and Other People's Children with Diane Marshall-Green.
+He also appeared in Boys of Abu Ghraib and Other People's Children.

 On television, he has landed romantic roles; his most notable role, which he played for seven years on the television show Gilmore Girls, is Luke Danes, the backwards baseball cap-wearing on-again, off-again love interest of the show's protagonist, Lorelai Gilmore, played by Lauren Graham.
 On Seinfeld, Patterson's character was deemed "spongeworthy" by Elaine (Julia Louis-Dreyfus).
 In the "Das Boob" episode of Will & Grace, his character had a profound effect on Grace (Debra Messing).
 Patterson also played the love interests of Jennifer Grey in It's Like, You Know and Sharon Lawrence's character in Fired Up.
-He has also appeared on Arli$$ and Get Real.
+He appeared on Arli$$ and Get Real.

-Among Patterson's recent projects are a co-starring role on Aliens in America and voicing the character of King Faraday in the 2004 animated series Justice League Unlimited, from Warner Bros.
+Patterson's recent projects include a role in Aliens in America and voicing the character of King Faraday in the 2004 animated series Justice League Unlimited, from Warner Bros.
 Animation.
-He has also starred as Agent Strahm in two iterations of the Saw franchise, Saw IV and Saw V.
+He starred as Agent Strahm in two iterations of the Saw franchise, Saw IV and Saw V.

-Patterson appeared in some episodes of the second season of 90210 as Liam Court's ex-con father who has recently been released from prison and wants to reconnect with his son.

-Patterson starred as Michael Buchanan in the NBC drama series The Event, which premiered on September 20, 2010.
+He starred as Michael Buchanan in the NBC drama series The Event, which premiered on September 20, 2010.
 His character was killed off in episode 18.

 In 2016, Patterson reprised his role as Luke Danes for the revival miniseries Gilmore Girls: A Year in the Life, which streamed on Netflix on November 25, 2016, and consisted of four 90-minute episodes featuring most of the original cast.

-Since 2023, Patterson has played the recurring role of Harry 'Sully' Sullivan on the Canadian television series Sullivan's Crossing.
+Since 2023, Patterson has played the title role of Harry 'Sully' Sullivan on the Canadian television series Sullivan's Crossing.